-practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+practices include soun management viewed in structures, employee relations, remuneratio of staff and tax compliance. consider viewed in viewed in structures, employee as such.

 What is the policy to assess good governance practices of the investee companies?

 Investments in the sub-fund are assessed for minimum good governance practices through consideration of UNGC principles, additionally good governance practice of companies is viewed through ESG and G pillar scores.
 Investments considered to be Sustainable Investments must pass an additional good governance screen before they can be designated as such.